praveenjuge/praveenjuge/content/blog/books-i-love-the-war-of-art/index.md

 ---
-title: "Books I love - The War of Art by Steven Pressfield"
+title: "Books I Love - The War of Art by Steven Pressfield"
 description: "The War of Art is one of my favorite non-fiction book, it helped me recognize why I put off doing my work and how to fix it easily.
 I recommend this book for anyone doing creative work where you often second guess yourself and don't ship things."
 date: 2020-06-09T06:57:23+00:00
 ---